vmware-archive/distributed-tracing-sample-apps/distributed-tracing/aspnetcore-app/README.md

 6. Generate some load via loadgen - Use `./loadgen.sh {interval}` in the root directory to send a request of ordering shirts every `{interval}` seconds.

-7. Now all the metrics, histograms and traces should be sent to Wavefront.
-Go to the UI and click on Browse -> Applications.
+7. Now all the traces should be sent to Wavefront.
+Go to the UI and click on Browse -> Traces.